 Skip to main content

 The Octogen Platform Catalog API v1 is a server-to-server REST API for Catalog Partner organizations.
-It lets you search products within a catalog, look up a product by its page URL, and list the catalogs your organization has been granted access to.
-Every response shape is identical to the Catalog Partner MCP server — choose the surface that fits your runtime.
+It lets you search products across your granted catalogs, look up a product by its page URL, and list the catalogs your organization has been granted access to.
+Choose the REST API for API-key server workloads, or use the Catalog Partner MCP server for OAuth-based agent workflows.

 Base URL and content type